yosefk/checkedthreads/README.md

   compiler and an address space shared by a bunch of threads.
 In fact, you don't even need "threads" as in "an OS with preemptive scheduling"; you could rather easily port checkedthreads to run on a machine without any OS.
-(However, currently checkedthreads is only developed and tested on Linux [Ubuntu 12]; please tell if you have problems using it on another platform or if you want it to be easier to build on another platform.)
+(However, currently checkedthreads is only developed and tested on Linux [Ubuntu 12].
+Please tell if you have problems using it on another platform, or if you want it to be easier to build on another platform.)
 * **Custom schedulers**: if you prefer a different scheduling policy, you can implement a scheduler of your own - you need to implement the same 3-function interface that is used to implement